Yari-Carelli/Company-Website/README.md

 - Maximise future maintainability through documentation, code structure and organisation
 - Demonstrate and document the development process through a version control system such as GitHub

+Building mobile apps is the latest trend for many companies.
+Therefore, my idea was to build a fictional app development company providing all kinds of services, such as app design and development, app store optimization, app marketing, app maintenance, and app design.
+App Square aims at being not only an app development company; it’s an organization that makes your dream come true and aims to provide the ultimate experience through their products and services, allowing innovative technology companies to amplify their growth ambitions.
 #

 ## User Stories